werf/actions/README.md

 By default, fetch-depth set to `1` which disables git history when checking out code. werf cache selection algorithm uses git history to determine whether some image bound to some commit could be used as a cache when building current commit (current commit should be descendant to the cache commit).

-Setting `fetch-depth` to `0` enables full fetch of git history and it is a **recommended** approach.
+Setting `fetch-depth` to `0` enables full fetch of git history, and it is a **recommended** approach.
 It is also possible to limit fetch history with some decent number of commits, which would enable images caching limited to that number of commits, but this would have a negative impact on cache reproducibility.

 ## License